RDRM33270 - Remittance Basis: Identifying Remittances: Condition C - Gift Recipients: Remittances - enjoyment by a relevant person ignored

 James, a remittance basis user, gives his sister Julia £10,000 of his foreign income.
 This money is qualifying property of a gift recipient.
 The following year Julia brings the money to the UK to purchase a car for £10,000.

-- James visits Julia two or three times a year and while there he occasionally uses her car to run errands.
-Otherwise the car is used only by Julia.
+James visits Julia two or three times a year and while there he occasionally uses her car to run errands.
+Otherwise, the car is used only by Julia.
 Although there is enjoyment by a relevant person (James) of qualifying property (the car acquired with the foreign income), the enjoyment is marginal and may be disregarded.
+James has not made a taxable remittance.

-- Although the car is registered in Julia’s name, Julia gives James the car to use every weekend and also for a long-distance journey every second month.
-James’ enjoyment of the car is not ‘marginal’.
+The year after, although the car is registered in Julia’s name, Julia gives James the car to use every weekend and also for a long-distance journey every second month.
+James’ enjoyment of the car is no longer marginal.
+James has made a taxable remittance.

 Full Consideration given

-Enjoyment by a relevant person is also ignored where full consideration, in money or money’s worth, is given by a relevant person for the enjoyment (ITA2007/s809N(9)(b)).
+Enjoyment by a relevant person is also ignored where full consideration, in money or money’s worth, is given by a relevant person for the enjoyment (section 809N(9)(b)).

 Broadly ‘full consideration’ in this context is the amount of consideration that would be expected to be paid in a similar transaction for the enjoyment, if it was a 'bargain at arm’s length’.